UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 But for anything "real," you'll want to save the work you are doing in a more permanent fashion.

-This is where a "Programmer's Text Editor" fits in.
+This is where a "programmer's text editor" fits in.

 Any good text editor will do.